OutlierFrameworks/outlier-frameworks/DISCLAIMER.md

-# Disclaimer & Terms of Use
+# Disclaimer & Terms

-The material provided by **Outlier Frameworks** (including this repository and our website) is for **general informational purposes only** and does not constitute financial, legal, or tax advice.
-We are not licensed financial advisers.
-You should consult with a qualified professional before making any decisions that could affect your financial or legal situation.
+Content published by **Outlier Frameworks** is for **educational and informational purposes only**.
+It reflects personal research, study, and lived experience across business, finance, human behaviour, and life management.

+We are not financial advisers, lawyers, or tax agents.
+Nothing here should be treated as personal financial, legal, or tax advice.
+For tailored guidance, consult a licensed professional.

-## No Professional Advice
+## Scope
-- **Not Financial Advice**: Our content explains frameworks, laws, and strategies at a high level.
-It should not replace personalised financial advice tailored to your circumstances.
-- **Not Legal Advice**: Regulatory references and contract examples are provided as educational guides.
-Seek legal counsel for any specific matter.
-- **No Tax Advice**: Tax information varies by jurisdiction and may change over time.
-Always verify with a registered tax professional.
+Our content covers:
+- Real-world frameworks and strategies drawn from building businesses and balancing life.
+- Breakdowns and summaries of complex information across business, finance, entrepreneurship, and personal growth.
+- Insights from research and study into human behaviour and decision-making.
+- Tools, tips, and methods to work smarter, navigate complexity, and build confidence.

-## Accuracy and Updates
+## Integrity & Accuracy
-We strive to ensure the accuracy of our content at the time of publication, but laws and regulations evolve.
-We make no guarantees about the completeness or currency of the information provided.
-Use at your own risk.
+We aim to provide clear, reliable, and practical information.
+However, laws, systems, and markets evolve.
+Outlier Frameworks makes no guarantees as to completeness or timeliness.
+Always verify critical details before acting.

 ## Affiliate Disclosure
-Some resources may contain affiliate links.
-If you click one of these links and make a purchase or sign up for a service, we may receive a small commission at no extra cost to you.
-These commissions help support our work.
+Some resources may include affiliate links.
+If you make a purchase through these, we may earn a commission at no additional cost to you.
+This supports keeping resources free and expanding the hub.

 ## Limitation of Liability
-To the fullest extent permitted by law, **Outlier Frameworks**, its directors, and contributors will not be liable for any loss or damage arising from reliance on our information.
+To the fullest extent permitted by law, **Outlier Frameworks**, its founders, and contributors disclaim liability for any loss or consequence arising from reliance on this content.
+By engaging with our materials, you accept responsibility for your own decisions and outcomes.

-By accessing our repository or website, you acknowledge and agree to these terms.